thynson/tuid/README.md

 same with the ones defined in UUID v1, which is count of 100-nanoseconds since Gregorian Epoch (Oct.
 15th, 1587).
-For system lacks of high resolution timer, such as Javascript, the lower bit of timestamp can be emulated by counter.
+For system lacks of high resolution timer, such as Javascript, the lower bit of timestamp can be emulated by clock sequence.

-3. Counter field replaces the clock sequence high field and clock sequence low field to keep it simple.
+3. Clock sequence takes two bytes(16bits) and no reserved bits.

 4. Node field remains same with UUID v1.